-Sarath Balachandran is a PhD candidate at Wharton.
-His research interests center on the question of how firms leverage their external relationships to support their innovation efforts.
-His work has examined how the institutional environment shapes the way firms associate with each other, as well as the innovation related benefits they can accrue from these relationships.
-In his dissertation, he examines how incumbent firms in an industry influence the innovative activities of entrepreneurial firms through their venture capital investments.
-Prior to joining the doctoral program at Wharton, Sarath worked for Unilever at a manufacturing facility in Atlanta and subsequently at the company’s corporate headquarters in London.
-He has a Master’s degree in Industrial Engineering from Georgia Tech and a Bachelor’s degree in Mechanical Engineering from RV College of Engineering.
+Prior to joining the doctoral program at Wharton, I worked for Unilever at a manufacturing facility in Atlanta and subsequently at the company’s corporate headquarters in London.
+I have a Master’s degree in Industrial Engineering from Georgia Tech and a Bachelor’s degree in Mechanical Engineering from RV College of Engineering.

-Sarath Balachandran and Exequiel Hernandez (2017), Networks and Innovation: Accounting for Structural and Institutional Sources of Recombination in Brokerage Triads, Organization Science, forthcoming.
+Sarath Balachandran and Exequiel Hernandez (2018), Networks and Innovation: Accounting for Structural and Institutional Sources of Recombination in Brokerage Triads, Organization Science, 29 (1), pp. 80-99.